-Unlike plug-in hybrid vehicles (PHEVs), a self-charging hybrid doesn’t need to be plugged in to recharge a battery pack.
-Instead, it uses things like regenerative braking (friction produced by the electric motor when it’s not running) to not only slow down the car but also create kinetic energy which is then stored in the battery pack.
+Unlike plug-in hybrid cars, a self-charging hybrid doesn’t need to be plugged in to recharge a battery pack.
+Instead, it uses things like regenerative braking (friction produced by the electric motor when it’s not running) to not only slow down the car but also create kinetic energy stored in the battery pack.

-The new models of hybrids are revolutionary as well as very popular indeed.
+The new models of hybrids are revolutionary as well as top-rated indeed.

 This is good news for the planet and for the hybrid automotive industry alike, as increased consumer demand will further drive down the cost of these cars and put pressure on other car manufacturers to offer more hybrid options.